Polycythaemia vera

 Genes and Main Pathways Involved

-Put your text here and fill in the table (Instructions: Can include references in the table.)
+Put your text here and fill in the table (Instructions: Please include references throughout the table.
+Do not delete the table.)

 Gene; Genetic Alteration Pathway Pathophysiologic Outcome